appsecnz/appsecnz.github.io/conference/sponsorship.md

 * Each Premier Sponsor package includes a number of free conference passes and conference t-shirts ($45 value per person)
 * Each Sponsor Exhibition space ("booth") includes a number of Exhibitor Passes, which include tickets for lunch each day ($95 value per person).

+### Booking Your Sponsorship

+The conference planning team are conscious of many organisations' need for advance planning information.
+For this reason, we're making this Call for Sponsors available almost a full year before the conference.

+To ensure your place as a Premier Sponsor, you'll want to [get in touch with us](mailto:sponsors@appsec.org.nz) and complete your Sponsorship Agreement as soon as possible.

+For Sponsorship Agreements completed *prior to* 1st April 2024, invoices will be issued in April.
+For Agreements completed *from* 1st April, invoices will be issued upon completing the Agreement.
+Our payment terms are normally 30 days, but we can accommodate other payment terms by negotiation.

+A sponsor's payment must be *received* before the event begins (i.e., on or before 2nd September) to participate in the event, so invoices issued from 5th August will have shorter payment deadlines.

 ### LEGO Build and Video Sponsorship